Skip to main content

 • Never increase or decrease the dose of your medicine without checking with your doctor's office first.

 Finally, never use someone else's prescription.
-And don't allow anyone to use yours.
-Not only are you putting others at risk, but you could suffer too: Pharmacists may be stopped from refilling a prescription if a medicine has been used up before it should be.
-And if you're found giving medicine to someone else, it's considered a crime and you could find yourself in court.
+And don't let anyone use yours.
+Not only are you putting others at risk, but you could suffer too: You won’t be able to refill a prescription early if the medicine gets used up before it should be.
+And if you're found giving medicine to someone else, it's considered a crime.

 Lea este articulo en Español